icipe-official/vectoratlas-software-code/docs/demos/phase1/sprint1/sprint-1-report.md

     - there was a higher complexity to this than we estimated for and it's a key bit of the system that we need to make sure is right.

 ## Review minutes
+We demonstrated all of the stories covered above.
+There was a lengthy discussion about how the authentication works and we need to agree what the process is around a person signing up to the system and then being granted a particular role within the system.
+This may be an email-based process to begin with but eventually might be handled within the system itself.

+We've also discussed the deployment options and we're now waiting on the infrastructure from ICIPE.
+We did discuss the backup options for the system and the team needs to send ICIPE what the requirements are for that backup and redundancy within the system.

+We also discussed that the overlay maps might be quite large and there may be quite a few of them so more storage will be needed.
+The resulting tile files will be relatively small but we should stream the full outputs directly from blob storage to minimise the storage needed on the virtual machine.

+Andrew demonstrated the new data model and how rows of data are ingested into the system and how they appear in the database.
+We talked about how we were going to handle ingests from users in the future and whether there is a need to map column names using ontologies.
+Whilst the overall ontology for malaria is big, the portion relating to mosquitos is muc smaller.

+Chris demonstrated the map file creation and then rendering this within the website.
+We need to work out what the process of uploading overlay maps is going to look like and how we run the conversion to mbtiles format.

+Peter and Sheila have joined the team and we need to plan out workstreams for everyone to work on whilst also getting experience across the whole platform.

 ### Actions:
 - (Ray) Confirm model output formats with the modelling team.
+- (Ray) Add an investigation to consider how overlays will be processed.
+- (Ray) Plan out more stories for Peter and Sheila to pick up.

 ## Current code analysis state